 Timing for selecting programme preferences

 The timing for each round is included in the timeline section of the website.
-This will usually be an initial period of about 7-10 days in which you will need to select your preferences if you are to be considered for offers.
+In this period you will need to select your preferences if you are to be considered for offers.

 However, if you have not been made an offer, there will be short periods during the offering period where you will be able to reconsider your preferences.
 This will include reordering your list and changing whether a programme is included in your 'preferences' or 'not wanted' lists.
 You will be emailed at the time when preferences are available to revise.